Therapeutics

 Findings

-In June 2017, Ionis started a 13-week, multiple-ascending-dose study of monthly intrathecal BIIB080 injections.
-Conducted at 13 sites in Canada and Europe, this trial enrolls 44 people between age 50 and 74 whose mild AD is confirmed by CSF biomarkers.
-The primary outcome is adverse events; secondary outcomes include pharmacokinetic parameters such as trough and maximum concentrations reached in the CSF, time to maximal concentration and plasma elimination half-life, and concentration-time curves.
+In October 2017, Ionis started a 13-week, multiple-ascending-dose study of monthly intrathecal BIIB080 injections.
+Conducted at 13 sites in Canada and Europe, this trial enrolled 46 people between age 50 and 74 whose mild AD was confirmed by CSF biomarkers.
+The primary outcome was adverse events; secondary outcomes included pharmacokinetic parameters such as trough and maximum concentrations reached in the CSF, time to maximal concentration and plasma elimination half-life, and concentration-time curves.
 The trial uses a sentinel design, whereby the first two participants in each dose group are randomized 1:1 to placebo and at least one week must pass between dosing in these patients and any other patients.
-The design calls for four dose administrations and seven lumbar punctures (Lane et al., ANA 2017).
+The design called for four dose administrations and seven lumbar punctures (Lane et al., ANA 2017).

-The randomized portion of the trial is set to run until February 2020.
-In March 2019, Biogen/Ionis added a 4-year open-label extension of quarterly injections for people who completed the randomized portion.
+In March 2019, Biogen/Ionis added a one-year, open-label extension of quarterly injections for people who completed the randomized portion.
 At AAIC 2021, Ionis reported first data from this trial.
-There were no serious adverse events from intrathecal injection of either three different doses every month for three months, or two high doses injected three months apart.
+There were no serious adverse events from intrathecal injection of either 10, 30, or 60 mg every month for three months, or two doses of 115 mg injected three months apart.
 The ASO produced a dose-dependent reduction in total tau and phosphoTau-181 in CSF by 30 to 50 percent (Aug 2021 conference news).
+The study finished in May 2022, and the company published complete results of the placebo-controlled portion (Mummery et al., 2023).
+CSF total tau and p-181 tau were reduced by 60 percent in the higher-dose cohorts, and stayed low for six months.
+The reductions were consistently seen in most or all people in each dose group.
+Mild adverse events were more common on drug, and included nausea, vomiting, diarrhea, fatigue, confusion, and musculoskeletal pain.
+There were three cases of mild tinnitus in treated patients, and none on placebo.
+No serious adverse events were reported.

 For all trials on this drug, see clinicaltrials.gov.